Managing Carbon

 • 3 % is still awarded if in-house accommodation is included in carbon emissions calculations, but externally provided accommodation is not.

-Note: People & Planet appreciate that some universities do not have residential accommodation (i.e. the residences are not owned, managed in-house or counted within their estate space), and therefore not on their books); however, students (and sometimes staff) must live somewhere.
+NB: People & Planet appreciate that some universities do not have residential accommodation (i.e. the residences are not owned, managed in-house or counted within their estate space), and therefore not on their books); however, students (and sometimes staff) must live somewhere.
 Universities that are considering their holistic carbon responsibilities will be measuring related carbon emissions from accommodation facilities where they have relationship agreements, outsource contracts or a student community living provisions of accommodation that are purpose built and run for students that may accommodate students from several universities.

 3. Does the carbon management plan include a baseline and reduction targets for scope 3 emissions calculated in the following areas.?